xilution/xilution-react-todomvc/README.md

 	* Other [JavaScript frameworks](https://en.wikipedia.org/wiki/Comparison_of_JavaScript_frameworks) like [Angular](https://angular.io/) or [Vue.js](https://vuejs.org/) could be used as the frontend for this example.

 1. Is the backend necessary?
-	* The purpose of the backend is two fold.
-      First, it abstracts domain specific functionality from the frontend.
+	* The backend is useful for abstracting secrets and domain specific functionality from the frontend.
-      For example, some TodoMVC uses cases require the aggregation of a few different Xilution SaaS requests.
-      Second, it protects secrets like the Xilution Subscriber API Key and the Xilution Subscriber Organization ID.

 1. Why Node.js for the backend?
 Are there alternative programming languages?
 	* Node.js was selected for the backend of this example to provided a consistent programming experience between the frontend and the backend.